After completing this tutorial, you will be able to:

 - Next select the Additional Criteria tab.
 Here is where you can limit results by % cloud cover.
-Let’s start with Less than 20% cloud cover and see what we get as data results.
+Start with Less than 20% cloud cover and see what you get as data results.

 - Finally click on the Results tab.
 Here you see all of the scenes available for “order” from the website that cover our study area.

 - Notice that you can click on the icons below the scene to see the scene itself rendered on the map and to see the footprint (or extent) of the scene relative to our study area.

 - Pick a scene that is:

 - closest to the pre-fire date (July 10 2016) and also that has the least amount of cloud cover close to your study area.